KevinOmega365/sql-toolkit/README.md

 * [CheckRevisionsWithoutFilesMetadataAndLog.sql](src/dcs_integration/CheckRevisionsWithoutFilesMetadataAndLog.sql): Related log and metadata details for missing files errors on revsions
 * [CheckRevisionsWithoutFilesMetadataAndLogWithErrorsOverTime.sql](src/dcs_integration/CheckRevisionsWithoutFilesMetadataAndLogWithErrorsOverTime.sql): All together: logs, metadata, error persistence

+## Following up distribution and reviews

+* [MissingReviewsAllDomains.sql](src/adHoc/DistributionMismatch/MissingReviewsAllDomains.sql): A pessimistic list of reviews that have not gone out

 ## Orphaned DB Objects

 Objects created by the integration, but nolonger present in the source data